Understanding Combined Ratings: Why 50% + 50% Doesn’t Equal 100%

 • Q: Does the order I list my disabilities matter for the calculation?

-A: No, the VA formula always starts with the highest rating and works down, regardless of the order you list them on the application.
+A: No, the VA formula always starts with the highest rating and works down.

-• Q: What if my combined rating calculation seems wrong or unfair?
+• Q: What if my combined rating calculation seems medically inaccurate?

-1. Calculate your potential combined rating accurately using our free tool: Get Started Now.
+1. Review your potential combined rating using our clinical tool: Get Started Now.

-2. Schedule a free consultation with Woobie.io to review your conditions and ensure your claim documentation is complete for maximum potential rating.
+2. Schedule a consultation with Woobie.io to obtain professional medical evaluations and ensure your clinical documentation is thorough.

 Compliance Note

 This guide explains the VA combined rating system for informational purposes.
-It does not guarantee specific outcomes or rating percentages.
+It does not guarantee specific outcomes.
 Always verify current VA regulations, rating schedules (38 CFR Part 4), and benefit amounts directly at va.gov.

 Final Resources: